Skip to main content

 While this wasn't the only time one of my children exhibited less- than-perfect behavior, it did teach me a good lesson (one which I had numerous other opportunities to practice as my three kids progressed through childhood and I witnessed some occasionally rough waters of adolescence of my nieces and nephews)-never be too smug.
 Why?
 Because we all make mistakes.
 Because Waheguru loves a humble heart.
 And because the truth is, we never know what our precious little child or teenager is going to do next.
 While we can take our kids to Gurdwara and do everything possible, we can't always keep our teen from rebelling or making a failing grade or bad decision.
 While we can teach good manners and encourage sharing and kindness, we can't control their behavior or make them do the right thing.

 Now in the case of my toddler's pulling hair blunder, I don't know what sparked it.
 But I was rehearsing possible reasons as I stumbled out that childcare door to my car, like--it's her first time at this childcare; she didn't know any of the kids; maybe got tired of being pushed around by the bigger kids since she's quiet and mild-mannered.
 She had communication problem as she could only speak Punjabi at that time.
-However, my usually cooperative, good-natured Sukhmani might have just been having a bad day.
+However, my usually cooperative, good-natured Saanjh might have just been having a bad day.
 Of course, I scolded her and explained she wasn't to pull hair of anyone, and fortunately it was an isolated case, not the beginning of a pattern of hostile behavior!

 But the truth is, as moms we must never be too smug.
 Webster's Dictionary defines "smug" as highly self-satisfied, complacent, and scrupulously correct.